RestoreMonarchy/FMFT/ERROR-CODES.md

 ERR030 | Media not found
 ERR031 | The media file is too large
 ERR032 | The media file is required
+ERR033 | The seats for the reservation were not provided